nrc-cnrc/COVID-US/README.md

 # Licence
 Our goal is to encourage broad adoption and contribution to this project.
 The COVID-US project is an open-source open-access initiative under the terms of the __GNU Affero General Public License 3.0__.
 Please review the LICENCE document for terms.
 Contact the team if you wish to licence COVID-US under different terms.

-If there are any technical questions after the README, FAQ, and past/current issues have been read, please post an issue or contact:

-* ashkan.ebadi@nrc-cnrc.gc.ca
-* pengcheng.xi@nrc-cnrc.gc.ca
-* alexander.wong@uwaterloo.ca
-* alex.maclean@uwaterloo.ca

 Conceptual flow of the data collection and processing flow :-------------------------:
 <img src="figure/Conceptual_flow.png" alt="COVID-US-Conceptual flow" width="100%" height="100%">